Notes from the flood: Hurricane Helene in WNC by Jaana Mattson

 An awesome new song from Asheville's River Arts District (aka RAD) from Twentythree Skidoo

-This “1000 Year Storm” was on no one’s radar in these small mountain towns, and I don’t know of a single artist, property owner or small businesses here that had flood insurance.
-In the first days after the river rose by over 25', the locals swarmed to help each other dig out, tear down and grieve.
-I found myself in tears often as military helicopters buzzed constantly overhead on their way to help those still isolated in the far-flung homesteads scattered throughout the county.
-Aid poured in and generosity overflowed, even as we struggled with the sheer logistics of the abundance of food and water, diapers and clothing.
+This “1000 Year Storm” Helene brought down on us was on no one’s radar in these small mountain towns.
+I don’t know of a single artist, property owner or small businesses here that had flood insurance.
+In the first days after the river rose by over 25', the locals swarmed to help each other dig out, tear down and grieve as military helicopters buzzed constantly overhead on their way to help those still isolated in the far-flung homesteads scattered throughout the county.
+Aid poured in and generosity overflowed, even as we struggled with the sheer logistics of the food and water, diapers and clothing.
 Shuttling between these hubs I would pass battalions of National Guard, Army, FEMA, Red Cross, and the like.
 To reach my house I was often held up at the roadblock at the edge of Marshall directing the deluge of volunteers from far and wide, bringing their time and energy and effort to our immediate problems on the ground.
-Once as I waited, I was overwhelmed with gratitude for everyone while watching a gaggle of teenagers cross the road.
-It was a Charlotte football team, returning to their bus after a long day in hazmat suits and respirators, helping with the heavy, ugly clean-up work downtown.
+I was even held up by a gaggle of teenagers crossing the road: a Charlotte football team, returning to their bus after a long day in hazmat suits and respirators, helping with the heavy, ugly clean-up work downtown.

 Six weeks after the storm, the clean-up continues.
 Much of the town is now boarded over and drying out (at least where the buildings still stand) but the next challenge is different.
 As we assess the infrastructure and needs of these historic buildings, and the businesses that had stood in them, we need new tactics.
 The materials and expertise required to rebuild cost money.
 Pure and simple.
 Without insurance (and the relatively meager aid of FEMA), it is up to us to find a way to bring our town back.
 A fear on the periphery is that many of these areas have long held big developers and franchises at bay to protect the history and character of these communities, so what will happen if we can’t find a way to replace what we’ve lost?
 The spirit of the community is stronger than ever, but financial help is desperately needed, so we can live and create here, and welcome visitors once again to share the culture that makes it all special.

-To help in one of the only ways I know, I have started my own little fundraising initiative I call Marshall Rising.
-70% of the proceeds from each piece in this series, purchased from my website, will be donated directly to those affected locally and the organizations that support them.
+Marshall Rising.
+70% of the proceeds from each piece in this series, purchased from my website or at a show, will be donated directly to those affected locally and the organizations that support them.
 In this way we can both be a small piece of the solution.

-On a personal note:
+On a personal note: resignation is not surrender.

 In the disorienting days following hurricane Helene, the waters of the French Broad in Marshall are still opaque with mud.
 Gnarled jumbles of debris from lives upstream drape against the few standing trees on what was once the riverbank.
-And yet, I keep scanning the aftermath for moments of poetry.

 As an artist I have spent years trying to capture the beauty and bounty of nature.
 All the while, tugging uncomfortably at my subconscious, is the truth of the changing world around us.
 The mixed media piece "Postmodern Landscape" refers to this collective denial of climate change, acknowledging my discomfort as well as the responsibility I feel as one who wishes I could have seen, heard and acted differently, for a different outcome.